Latamila/desafio-dio-dp100/README.md

 ---

-In the previous example, you ran an experiment inline in this notebook.
+In the previous example, I ran an experiment inline in this notebook.
 A more flexible solution is to create a separate script for the experiment, and store it in a folder along with any other files it needs, and then use Azure ML to run the experiment based on the script in the folder.

 Now we'll create a Python script containing the code for our experiment, and save it in the experiment folder.